orgg92/LAN-Man/readme.md

 <b> Services </b>
 Managing and remembering the name of each service is slightly tricky - so I made a script with each module of the whole project to start or stop these.

+<b>Future Additions</b>
+- I previously created a tool that allows you to poll or alter the configuration of a switch without having to telnet/SSH to it using Netmiko.
+I intend at some point to create a webform that will allow you to select a port and then either get or set a number of parameters (IP, VLAN information, routes, etc) much like the old style Cisco Catalyst switches and HP switches.
+Displaying running config may be slightly more difficult to streamline as the possibilities are quite vast and so it may require a single row of inputs as such to build the full command:
+<i>(get/set) (interface/arp/route) (GigabitEthernet/mac) (<Port Number>)</i>
+ This style would need to be generic on the web form side but hardcoded depending on device type to use the appropriate syntax.
+It would also need a complex array of options to use and offer some form of input validation.
+- Netmetrix - a tool I created previously to measure latency and loss.
+Does a ping check every second for 60 seconds before resetting stats and calculates average latency and loss in percent.
+While this is ready now, I would need dynamic text to show the refreshed data every second.